-The e3iVR conference is planned for April 2017 in the Discovery Building on the University of Wisconsin-Madison campus.
-The conference will feature a series of talks and breakout sessions, some of which will be open to the public, and will focus on the development of ethical standards in the emerging and growing field of Virtual Reality.
+The e3iVR conference took place in April 2017 in the Discovery Building on the University of Wisconsin-Madison campus.
+The conference featured a series of talks and breakout sessions, some of which were open to the public, and focused on the development of ethical standards in the emerging and growing field of Virtual Reality.

 For additional information regarding this conference, please e-mail e3iVR@discovery.wisc.edu or call Erica Gill (Conference Organizer) at 608-316-4327.